oprypin/crsfml/docs/api/network.md

 function is called, it will stop listening on the old port before starting to listen on the new port.

+When providing `SF::Socket::AnyPort` as port, the listener will request an available port from the system.
+The chosen port can be retrieved by calling `local_port()`.

 * *port* - Port to listen on for incoming connection attempts
 * *address* - Address of the interface to listen on